RetiBridge: Bridging Quantitative Retinal Biomarkers and Qualitative Diagnosis with a Knowledge-Guided Multimodal Large Language Model: EXPERIMENTS AND RESULTS

 \subsection{Ablation Study}

-Although certain metrics—such as macro F1 and fine-grained clinical quality scores—remain suboptimal, our ablation experiments demonstrate the effectiveness of GROK's architectural design and training methodology.
+Although Macro F1 and several fine-grained clinical quality scores remain modest, the ablation experiments demonstrate the contributions of RetiBridge's principal architectural and training components.

-\textbf{Domain-specific encoders significantly outperform generic counterparts.} As shown in Table~\ref{tab:comprehensive_comparison}, replacing our OCT–CFP–biomarker–aligned encoders with vanilla CLIP-ViT (GROK-CLIP-ViT) causes Quantitative Accuracy to fall from 78.23 to 61.52, Qualitative Accuracy from 45.98 to 40.81, and Macro F1 from 0.23 to 0.19.
-This underscores the importance of domain alignment for capturing fine-grained retinal features.
+\textbf{Asymmetric modality-specific retinal encoders improve diagnostic report generation.} As shown in \autoref{tab:comprehensive_comparison}, replacing the combination of the pretrained CLIP-style RetiZero CFP encoder \cite{wang2024common} and the biomarker-aligned OCT encoder with a vanilla CLIP-ViT encoder jointly trained on CFP and OCT (\textit{RetiBridge-CLIP-ViT}) reduces Quantitative Accuracy from 78.23 to 61.52, Qualitative Accuracy from 45.98 to 40.81, and Macro F1 from 0.23 to 0.19.
+These results support the benefit of using modality-specific retinal encoders rather than a shared generic encoder.
+Specifically, RetiZero \cite{wang2024common} provides semantically aligned CFP representations, whereas the OCT encoder is explicitly grounded in continuous quantitative structural biomarkers.

-\textbf{OCT encoders enhance quantitative estimation after aligned with biomarkers embedding.} We further replaced our aligned OCT encoder with RETFound (\textit{GROK-RETFound-OCT}).
-This substitution leads to a sharp decline in quantitative accuracy (58.79 vs. 78.23), indicating that generic OCT pretraining is insufficient for precise biomarker inference.
-To isolate this effect, we additionally fine-tuned both encoders on a regression task involving 31 OCT-related biomarkers.
-As shown in Table~\ref{tab:regression-results}, our model achieves lower MAE (3.6069 vs. 3.8525), lower RMSE (6.1004 vs. 6.3583), and higher $R^2$ (0.7106 vs. 0.6621), further confirming the benefit of contrastive OCT–biomarker alignment.
+\textbf{OCT--biomarker alignment improves quantitative representation learning.} Replacing the biomarker-aligned OCT encoder with the original RETFound encoder (\textit{RetiBridge-RETFound-OCT}) reduces Quantitative Accuracy from 78.23 to 58.79.
+This result suggests that general OCT pretraining is less effective than explicit OCT--biomarker alignment for the quantitative interpretation required by our task.
+To further examine this effect, we fine-tune the biomarker-aligned OCT encoder and the original RETFound encoder \cite{zhou2023foundation} on a regression task involving the 31 OCT-derived biomarkers.
+As shown in \autoref{tab:regression-results}, the biomarker-aligned encoder achieves a lower MAE (3.6069 vs. 3.8525), a lower RMSE (6.1004 vs. 6.3583), and a higher $R^2$ (0.7106 vs. 0.6621).
+These results further support the effectiveness of contrastive OCT--biomarker alignment for learning quantitatively informative OCT representations.

-\textbf{Multimodal complementarity enhances diagnostic reasoning.} Ablating the CFP branch (GROK-OCT-only) causes Quantitative Accuracy to plummet from 78.23 to 41.13, Qualitative Accuracy from 45.98 to 35.17, Evidence Grounding from 68.70 to 36.31, Reasoning Consistency from 66.42 to 48.20, and Error Penalty from 60.59 to 52.01 (Table~\ref{tab:comprehensive_comparison}).
-Although the CFP encoder benefits from large‐scale CLIP‐style pretraining (e.g., RetiZero~\cite{wang2024common}) and the OCT encoder is aligned only on biomarker data, neither modality alone suffices.
-Only the joint OCT–CFP encoding yields precise biomarker extraction and a coherent quantitative-to-qualitative chain-of-thought.

-\textbf{Larger and more advanced language models offer clear benefits.} An earlier version of GROK employed Vicuna-v1.5-7B, which has a vocabulary roughly five times smaller than Qwen2-7B.
-As reported in Table \ref{tab:comprehensive_comparison}, this led to markedly lower performance across metrics.
-Our use of Qwen2 was constrained by LLaVA’s framework compatibility at the time.
-Fine-tuning with newer, stronger multimodal LLMs is a promising direction for future work.